-If you think the matter is very serious and may be related to child protection, for example, physical, emotional, sexual abuse or neglect, you must find one of the designated professionals detailed below and provide them with a written record of your concern.
+If you think the matter is very serious and may be related to child protection, for example, physical, emotional, sexual abuse or neglect, you must find one of the designated safeguarding leads detailed below and provide them with a written record of your concern.

-A copy of the form to complete is attached to this and others can be obtained from the staffroom noticeboard.
+A copy of the form to complete is attached to this and others can be obtained from the staff room.
 Please ensure you complete all sections as described.

-If you are unable to locate one of the designated professionals, ask a member of the school office staff to find them and to ask them to speak with you immediately about a confidential and urgent matter.
+If you are unable to locate one of the designated safeguarding leads, ask a member of the school office staff to find them and to ask them to speak with you immediately about a confidential and urgent matter.

-Any allegation concerning a member of staff, a child's Foster Carer or a volunteer should be reported immediately to the Headteacher.
-If an allegation is made about the Headteacher you should pass this information to the Chair of the Governing Board.
-Alternatively, you can contact the Local Authority Designated Officer on Tel: 0191 2774636 NSPCC whistleblowing helpline is also available for staff who do not feel able to raise concerns regarding child protection failures internally.
+Any allegation concerning a member of staff, a child's foster carer or a volunteer should be reported immediately to the headteacher.
+If an allegation is made about the headteacher you should pass this information to the chair of the governing board.
+Alternatively, you can contact the local authority designated officer on Tel: 0191 2774636.
+NSPCC whistleblowing helpline is also available for staff who do not feel able to raise concerns regarding child protection failures internally.
 Staff can call: 0800 028 0285 - line is available from 8:00am to 8:00pm, Monday to Friday or via e-mail: help@nspcc.org.uk.